jjlee/rescript-mode/README.md

 ### Vanilla Emacs

-Note that rescript-mode does not depend on `lsp-mode`, it just provides some configuration code for it.
+`rescript-mode` itself does not depend on `lsp-mode`.  `lsp-rescript` provides configuration code for `lsp-mode`.

-Install lsp-mode and using `M-x package-install`.
+Install [lsp-rescript](https://github.com/jjlee/lsp-rescript) (e.g. using `M-x
+package-install` -- you can use things like use-package if you like of course).

-Then add the following to your Emacs configuration code (for example to `~/.emacs`):
+Add the following to your Emacs configuration code (for example to `~/.emacs`):

     ;; Tell `rescript-mode` how to run your copy of `server.js` from rescript-vscode